promotion techniques

 We live in a fast-paced world in which advertisers race to keep up with consumer behavior and trends.

-The collective attention span has drastically decreased in the last few years due to the digital information overload, a study by the Technical University of Denmark suggests.
+The collective attention span has drastically decreased in the last few years due to digital information overload.
 Consequently, more and more consumers are becoming immune to ads.

-Nowadays, crafty designs or short videos often prove to sell better than the traditional 30-second ads.
+Nowadays, crafty designs or short videos often prove to sell better than traditional 30-second ads.

 When using specific visual advertising techniques, designers combine various elements to achieve results that are not only pleasing to the eye but also engaging to target audiences.